Jaimeloeuf/SS/spec.md

     - Javascript / Typescript / Rust /
 - Package management like npm, allow user to pass in a hash for a module, so that when downloading, the tool should verify it...

+## Build
+- Compile using LLVM backend
+- Execute using Rust/Other intepreters
+    - Might support JIT integrations, but... tbd
+- Support transpilation options?
+Like transpile to TS/JS/Rust

 ## Comments
 Single line comments